Ron Dennis

+Dennis founded McLaren Cars—later known as McLaren Automotive—in 1985, producing flagship supercars such as the F1 (1992), SLR (2003, in collaboration with Mercedes-Benz) and P1 (2013).
 Aside from McLaren Group, he is also one of six British business persons to be an official British Business Ambassador for advanced engineering and manufacturing.
 Dennis is also a main trustee for Tommy's, a miscarriage help charity.
 He is the Global Consultant for the state-owned China Minsheng Investment Group, the chairman for the UK Summit, and also former owner of Absolute Taste.
 With interests in foreign trade, Dennis also became Chairman of the British East Asian Council in 2014.
 Before the merger with LVMH, Dennis was a major shareholder in the luxury watch maker TAG Heuer, along with his business partner, Mansour Ojjeh.

 Early life

 Dennis was born and raised in Woking, England, and studied motor vehicle engineering at Guildford Technical College.
 He began working for the Cooper Formula One team in 1966 as a mechanic at the age of 18 where he worked alongside lead driver Jochen Rindt.
 In 1968 Rindt moved to Brabham and took Dennis with him.
 For the 1969 season Rindt moved to Team Lotus; however, Dennis stayed on, choosing instead to work for Sir Jack Brabham.

 When Brabham chose retirement in 1971, Dennis and his colleague Neil Trundle decided to start their own team.
 In 1971, Rondel Racing was founded in Dennis's native Woking.
 Money was at a premium though and Dennis was trying to find sponsorship.
 Through Ron's then girlfriend, who was the daughter of John Phelps, director of Phelps Antique Furniture in Twickenham, one of its regular customers Tony Vlassopulos, a barrister son of a Greek shipowner, was asked to sponsor Rondel.

 Vlassopulos asked his friend Ken Grob, chairman of Alexander Howden, insurance brokers in London if he was interested in joining in.
 Grob said yes on the proviso that his young son Ian Grob could be part of the team, which was agreed.
 From that moment forward, Vlassopulos became Dennis' first sponsor.

 By the mid-1970s the team was enjoying considerable success in Formula Two.
 Rondel aspired to be more than a customer team, however, and Dennis soon managed to find an additional backer to Grob and Vlassopulos in Motul, to help fund a Rondel F1 car.
 For 1974, a Ray Jessop-designed F1 car was planned but the energy crisis affected Motul's backing.
 Ultimately Dennis was unable to obtain sufficient funds to support the F1 venture, so Trundle continued with the Jessop-designed car while Vlassopulos and Grob took over ownership of the team, renamed Token Racing.